 The general view of plastic masterbatch

-Plastics masterbatch could be seen as polymers masterbatch.
+Plastic masterbatch could be seen as polymers masterbatch.
 Polymers can be made from many different kinds of ‘mers’ which stands for chemical units.
 Most chemical units are sourced from oil or other hydrocarbons.
 Hydrocarbons are just as they appear, made of hydrogen and carbon.
 So, plastics are made of (mostly) hydrogen and carbon that have been assembled together to form mers (like ethylene or propylene) and then these mers link to form chains and when these chains are long enough to become ‘poly’ usually when at least 100 of the mers have linked together, we get to have a plastic/polymeric material.

-Plastics masterbatch are of the thermoplastic family are made up of long chain molecules comprising mainly carbon and hydrogen called polymers.
+Plastic masterbatch are of the thermoplastic family are made up of long chain molecules comprising mainly carbon and hydrogen called polymers.
 The word combines “poly” referring to many and “mer” referring to the individual molecular repeat units that are chained together.
 The mer components of the different types of plastics, the strength of the molecular bonds that hold the mers to each other and the length of the polymer chains are the primary determiners of the plastic properties.
 Some plastics alternate more than one type of mer units.

 Plastics masterbatch of the thermoset family while similar to the ones described above have different linkages between mers including cross-links that give them different properties including in come cases higher temperature capability and inability to melt before decomposing as the temperature increases.